William D. Lawrence Shipyard

 Lawrence himself built three ships prior to developing his own shipyard.
 He drafted plans for the Wanderer that was built at the Chappell Shipyard, Dartmouth, Nova Scotia (1849).
 He also built the St. Lawrence (1852) and Architect (1853) near his parents home on the Shubenacadie River at the Five Mile River Shipyard.

-The Lawrence ship yard was built across the road from William D. Lawrence's house near the mouth of the Shubenacadie River.
+The Lawrence shipyard was built across the road from William D. Lawrence's house near the mouth of the Shubenacadie River.
 While it was the most famous shipyard in Maitland, it was just one of many yards in the village, flanked on the south side by the Archibald McCallum Shipyard and to the north by the Sidney Smith shipyard.
 The site of the shipyard is today a partially eroded beach across the road from the Lawrence House Museum, the former residence of the shipbuilder.